mchaov/plugins-with-typescript-mobx-and-react/README.md

 For interfaces version 1.0.0, we ship packages starting with 1.

-Other versioning approaches are also available.
+Other versioning approaches are also available but are not a focus of this document to discuss.

 ## Tech stack